XuBiDu/vitae-api/README.md

 ## Develop/Debug

-Add fake data to the development database to work on this project:
+Add fake data to the development database to work on this sheet:

 ```bash
 rake db:seed